Clinical-Informatics-Collaborative/pdf-extraction-clinical-reports/README.md

 # pdf-extraction-clinical-reports

-repo for 2023 Feb intake.
+This project is created by 2023 Feb intake.
-Consist of two parts: extracting data from existing clinical report and generating sythetic report This project uses jupyter notebook
+Consist of two parts: extracting data from existing clinical report and generating sythetic report

 ## extraction
-run extract_....ipynb will extract information from clinical reports in the following format:
+run extract.ipynb would extract information from clinical reports in the following format and save as .json file n the same directory.
 ```
 {
    "patient_info": {